What Is Accounts Receivable: Understanding Your AR Accounts

 Conversely, a low records receivable turnover proportion explains that a company’s way of collecting payments isn’t stable.
 This can happen when you stretch out credit terms to non-reliable customers who are already in financially difficult situations and can’t pay or pay way past payment dates.

-An aging schedule is a table that shows a company’s Accounts Receivable, ranging by due dates.
+An aging schedule is a table that shows a company’s AR, ranging by due dates.
 It’s usually created by accounting software.
 This schedule helps track upcoming customer payments so a business owner knows when and what to expect.

 The aging schedule for your accounts usually has the following categories: